akedidi/AnisFlix/replit.md

-# StreamApp - Films, Séries & Animes
+# AnisFlix - Films, Séries & Animes

 ## Overview

-StreamApp is a streaming media platform for discovering and watching movies, TV series, anime, and documentaries.
+AnisFlix is a streaming media platform for discovering and watching movies, TV series, anime, and documentaries.
 The application provides a Netflix-like experience with features including content browsing, search functionality, favorites management, watch progress tracking, and download capabilities.
 Built with a modern tech stack featuring React frontend and Express backend, the platform integrates with The Movie Database (TMDB) API for content metadata and uses multiple video streaming providers.

 **Recent Changes (October 8, 2025):**
 - Complete i18n system with 6 languages (FR/EN/ES/DE/IT/PT) using LanguageContext and combo box selector